 - Desertion for at least two years

 This is what happened in Tini Owens’ case (Owens v Owens).
 Tini Owens petitioned for divorce on the ground of unreasonable behaviour, but her husband did not want to get divorced at all.
-He challenged the petition and Tini Owens was unable to provide enough evidence in court.
+He challenged the petition, and Tini Owens was unable to provide enough evidence in court.
 She was therefore forced to wait until they had been separated for five years to get a divorce.

-How will no-fault divorce work?
+How does no-fault divorce work?